 Although almost every motorized box with four tires in Thailand claims to be "VIP," government "deluxe" buses offer a slightly better alternative to the backpacker "tourist" buses.

 Most deluxe buses depart from the Arcade Bus Station (or newer station next to it) in Chiang Mai.
-These buses typically have less tourists on them because travel agents are more reluctant to sell these tickets and push tourist buses more.
+These buses typically have fewer tourists on them because travel agents are more reluctant to sell these tickets and push tourist buses more.

 Unfortunately, there is the potential for a travel agent to sell you a "deluxe" ticket but put you on the cheaper tourist bus instead.
 One way to know the difference is that you're usually responsible for getting to the Arcade Bus Station for taking deluxe buses.
 Tourist buses include pickup.